dreamcat4/lgremote/README.markdown

 Supported models:

-    Any 2011 or later LG TVs labelled "Smart TV"
+    Any 2011 LG TVs labelled "Smart TV"*

     For example:
     LV5500,LW5500,LW6500,LW7700,LW9800
     LV550x,LW550x,LW650x,LW770x,LW980x
     LV550T,LW550T,LW650T,LW770T,LW980T

-This program is strictly only meant for LG "Smart TV" devices and not compatible with any other LG products (blue-ray players, phones, etc).
+This program is strictly only meant for LG "Smart TV" devices and not compatible with any other LG products (blue-ray players, phones, etc).*

+This script may no longer work with newer "LG SMART TV" models released after 2011.

 ## Networking Requirements